jflynn129/M18QxAzureIoT/README.md

 ﻿# M18QxAzureIoT
 Azure IoT Client example program uses the Avnet M18Qx System On a Module (SOM)--*I use the acronym M18Qx when referring to the board in this README*.
 The example program demonstrates connecting to Microsoft Azure IoT Hub, sending telemetry data and receiving commands/messages.
-If used with the Avnet LTE IoT Breakout Carrier, Click Modules can be added and sensor readings from those modules will be sent also (currently it is only supports the **Temp&Humidity Click** and the **Barometer Click**).
+If used with the Avnet LTE IoT Breakout Carrier, Click Modules can be added and sensor readings from those modules will be sent also (currently it is only supports the **Temp&Humidity Click (https://www.mikroe.com/temp-hum-click)** and the **Barometer Click (https://www.mikroe.com/barometer-click)**).

 The example is capable of running in a standalone configuration (only power required) but to load and interact with the board an ADB (Android Debug Bridge) session must be used.
 If using an ADB session, the following is the startup screen that is displayed.